Nimus7035/TanachProject/SamplePrograms/10RunningTheNumbers/00Readme.txt

 was done to avoid problems with copyrights and EULAs.
 However, if you did the sample exercise in 02TransliteratingUnicodeText you should already have a complete copy of the WLC Tanach.
 Just copy it to this folder, and rename it to OO_Tanach.con.txt.
-Then you'll have enough verses to keep you busy a while!
+Then you'll have enough verses to keep you busy for a while!